Weizhi-Du/intro-to-flask-guide/README.md

 pip install flask
 ```

-For reproductivity, it is recommended to Add Flask to your requirements.txt:
+(Optional) For reproductivity, it is recommended to add Flask to your requirements.txt:

 ```
 flask
 ```

-Install with:
+(Optional) Install with:

 ```
 pip install -r requirements.txt